 I love using Buffer.
-I take one day a week to add a week’s worth of social media updates to my Buffer, and then I sprinkle in updates when I can on top of it.
+I take one day a week to add a week’s worth of social media updates to my Buffer, and then I sprinkle in additional updates when I can.

 But, each week, I also look back on the updates that have been most successful.
 I can see what my followers care about and expand on those topics with new content.

-People aggregate all kinds of content on Flipboard.
+People aggregate all kinds of content on Flipboard, so it’s a great way to find content ideas.
 Look for the influencers in your industry and see what they’re sharing.
-These are your clues to the topics your readers care about and that you should be covering.
+These are your clues to the topics your readers care about and what you should be covering.